OCR-D/ocr-d.github.io/v1.3.0/cli.md

 }
 ```

-### METS output
+### Output METS file

-This is the METS file after being run through the MP CLI:
+This is the METS file as it is returned by the MP CLI:

 ```xml
 <mets:mets>